Industry News

 Example of a marketing brief

-Here is an example of a creative brief that can be used in a wide variety of marketing and communications projects:
+Here is an example of a creative brief that could be used in a wide range of marketing and communications projects:

 Project title